staltz/manyverse/CONTRIBUTING.md

 react-native run-android --variant=indieDebug
 ```

-During step 5, another terminal may spawn with the React Native Metro bundler.
+During step 4, another terminal may spawn with the React Native Metro bundler.
 The app should be installed automatically, if you have a device connected by USB.
 You can see the logs with `react-native log-android` or `adb logcat`.

+In step 3, if you want to see more logs, then run `npm run build-backend-android -- --verbose`.

 ### Continuous compilation